pblanc5/A3-Antistasi-Plus/ForkChangelog.md

 ## Additions
 - Cam Lao Nam terrain support
 - RHSPKL terrain (Prei Khmaoch Luong) support
+- SOG Prairie Fire CDLC support
+- Unsung Redux support as complement mod to SOGPF CDLC
 - Chernarus 2020 terrain newest update support
-- SOGPF support
-- SOGPF + Unsung Redux support

 ### Changes
 - Airbases and milbases will no longer spawn howitzers (mortars will be used instead), they will be only used as support
+- Multiple static MG types support
 - (CUP) Adjustments of faction templates with the usage of new CUP Vehicles/Units/Weapons mod items

 ## 1.7.5